redhat-ai-dev/ai-lab-template/documentation/app/audio-to-text/index.md

     The model provided for use with this application is licensed under the MIT license.

-The image below is an example of what you can expect to see from your deployed application.
-This example shows the text result of an audio file (*harvard_1.wav*) uploaded by the user.
-For best results you should ensure that you upload high-quality audio files, and limit background noise that could interfere with the transcription.
+The following image depicts an example of what you can expect to see from your deployed application.
+This example displays the text result of an audio file (*harvard_1.wav*) uploaded by the user.
+For best results, you should ensure that you upload high-quality audio files, and limit background noise that might interfere with the transcription.

 ![Example of Application](./images/audio-to-text.png)